aleksandarTcode/donut_store/README.md

 # Donut Store

 This is a small web application that allows logged-in users to buy donuts.
 Users can register by providing a valid email and a strong password.
 After registration, users receive a confirmation email.
-The project uses PHPMailer to send emails.
+The project uses PHPMailer to send emails and Stripe for payments.

 ## Features